 Personal injury law provides people with the legal means they need to pursue financial compensation for injuries caused by another party’s recklessness or negligence.
 This is incredibly important for anyone who had to receive costly medical treatment for their injuries, but it can make an even bigger difference for people who suffer catastrophic injuries.
+You may be wondering what a catastrophic injury is, and how they are different from other personal injuries.
+The attorneys at Rodriguez & Gimbert, P.L.L.C. explain below.

 While many personal injuries can be very severe, catastrophic injuries are those that are the most severe.
 These injuries have long-term and life-altering consequences and often require surgical procedures to save a victim’s life.
 Catastrophic injuries are commonly caused by car and truck accidents, although these are far from being the only cause of these injuries.

-Long-Term & Life-Altering Consequences
+Injuries with Long-Term & Life-Altering Consequences

 Personal injuries of all kinds can have lasting impacts throughout a person’s life.
 Moderate pain and discomfort, as tragic as it is in and of itself, is much less severe compared to the long-term and life-altering consequences associated with catastrophic injuries.